gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 The SD Card, it will fail and the Pi won't reboot since UEFI has been overwritten.
 So first go to the Storage tab for your machine.
 And do the following:

-- Filesystems:unmount both filesystems on the sd card
+- Filesystems:~~unmount~~ REMOVE both filesystems on the sd card
-- Available disks and partitions: remove both partitions of the sdcard
 - Available disks and partitions: remove physical disk of the sdcard
 - Change Storage Layout: Flat
+- make sure all sd card partitions appear in the AVAILABLE section
+- TODO - would simply selecting Flat work (as I think it may remove the SD filesystems anyway)

 ![alt text](images/partitions.png)